isabelle-ag/ChefsNotesApp/README.md

 ChefsNotes will be considered successful if Play Store user ratings are above 3.5/5 by 6 months, and user retention is above 50% in the first 6 months.
 To be successful, the project will also need a total of at least 1000 downloads.

 ---

-## Branching strategy
-Github flow - do all changes on branches, then make merge requests in gitlab to merge them back to main - non-squashed merges